List of people indicted in the International Criminal Tribunal for the former Yugoslavia

-A total of 161 persons were indicted in the International Criminal Tribunal for the former Yugoslavia (ICTY).
-Since the arrest of Goran Hadžić on 20 July 2011, there are no indictees remaining at large.
+Between 1994 and 2004, the International Criminal Tribunal for the Former Yugoslavia, otherwise known as the ICTY, indicted 161 persons, with no indictees remaining at large since the arrest of Goran Hadžić on 20 July 2011.
 This article lists them along with their allegiance, details of charges against them and the disposition of their cases.
 The list includes those whose indictments were withdrawn by the ICTY.

 Dražen Erdemović, a Bosnian Croat fighting in the Bosnian Serb contingent, and Franko Simatović, an ethnic Croat and high-ranking official of the Yugoslav State Security Service, are the only indictees on this list who crossed either religious and/or ethnic lines.
 Biljana Plavšić is the sole female ICTY indictee.